thermalogic/Practices/Bonus/README.md

 ![Linear Regression of Springs Behavior](spring.jpg)

-## 2 Version control with Git,Github(+2)
+### 2 Version control with Git,Github(+2 marks)

 * Version control with Git

 * Submit to your Github

-## Submit：
+## Submission

-The ziped file include:
+The zipped file include:

 * 1 source codes,data files and image of Linear Regression

-* 2 images of your Github repository for the codes
+* 2 images of your locate git and remote Github repository for the codes

 **Email to：** cmh@seu.edu.cn

-   * Subject：学号-姓名-B
+   * Subject：StudentNumber-Name-B

-   * Attachment：学号-姓名-B.zip
+   * Attachment：StudentNumber-Name-B.zip

 **Deadline**：2019.06.16